Klaus-Tockloth/gem-pro/README.md

 This program can be used in a terminal for direct input and output or as a controller with input via file/localhost and output in GUI programs.

+Notes concerning the non-chat mode (default):

+* Each prompt is treated independently.
+* The AI does not remember previous interactions.
+* Files are sent with every prompt.

+Notes concerning the chat mode (-chatmode flag):

+* The AI remembers the conversation history within a session.
+* Files are sent only with the initial prompt.

-Important: This application is for evaluation purposes and intended as a trial of Google Gemini AI with a personal Gemini API key.
+Important: This application is intended for use with Google Gemini AI using a personal Gemini API key.
 Please note the terms of service and privacy information in the following section.

 ### Terms of Service and Privacy Notes